 “She just felt Jason was overbearing and demanding, and you know, jealous, possessive,” said Jeff Buziak.
 “She came out to Calgary to speak to me about that.”
 (Jealous boyfriends don’t encourage their girlfriend to go to Vancouver for a party.
-They usually do the opposite and demand you stay home. )
+They usually do the opposite and demand they stay home. )

 Crime Watch Daily reached out to Jason Zailo for an interview.
 He declined, but he did talk to police.
 (Jason has always fully cooperated with investigators.
 Did Matt, Rianne, Vid, Del’s, Medardo, Leo, Charbal, etc?
 NO)